pip-services/pip-services-docs/content/en/golang/nats/connect/nats_connection.md

 > (c [*NatsConnection]()) CreateQueue() error

 - **name**: string - name of the queue to be created.
-- **returns**: error - error or nil no errors occured.
+- **returns**: error - error or nil if no errors occurred.

 #### DeleteQueue
 Deletes a message queue.
-If connection doesn't support this function, it exists without error.
+If the connection doesn't support this function, it exists without error.

 > (c [*NatsConnection]()) DeleteQueue() error

 - **name**: string - name of the queue to be deleted.
-- **returns**: error - error or nil no errors occured.
+- **returns**: error - error or nil if no errors occurred.

 #### GetConnection